kobe5pts/solo_assessment_2024_CS551Q/README.md

          python3 manage.py runserver 0.0.0.0:8000 # Use Ctrl+C to stop the server.
          python3 manage.py runserver # on local machine
          ```
-   5. Launch the application at this address:    https://samuelsalami-falconside-8000.codio-box.uk/
+   5. Launch the application to your browser but change the port to  '8000'

 ## Creating Superuser
    You can create an admin user to monitor the customers and orders made in the shop.